 Also, if you have funds for a car, and traveling for 40 minutes or so isn’t an issue for you, then look for hotels that are further away from Hilo Bay.
 You’ll find cheaper rates.

-Of course if you really want to fully submerse yourself in the culture and experience it all, get a room at the Kilauea Lodge and Restaurant.
 It will be pricey, but how else can you submerge yourself in the beauty and nature that the hula dancers speak of?

 Best Restaurants in Hilo